 The Intersection of Patriarchal Culture, Enmeshment, and Narcissism in South Asian Couples.

-At first, these lines may seem harmless—even humorous.
-But over time, they create a deep, unconscious narrative in many South Asian men—one that equates emotional attunement with weakness.
-In the therapy room, I often observe how this gendered worldview is protected and rationalized by the phrase “It’s just our culture.”
+If you’re South Asian, you’ve probably heard of phrases like, “Shaadi ke baad beta badal gaya hai.”
+(After marriage, our son has changed), or “Biwi ka ghulaam.”
+(Servant to his wife).
+They may seem harmless or even humorous, but over time they create a deep, unconscious narrative in most South Asian men—one that equates emotional attunement with weakness.
+In the therapy room, I often observe how this gendered worldview is protected and rationalized by the phrase “That’s just our culture.”

 When Culture Becomes Control